LeetaH666/Notes/docs/courses/financial_statements_analysis/10_analysis_of_balance_sheet_and_income_statement.md

 \text{RNFA}_t = \frac{\text{NFI}_t}{1/2(\text{NFA}_{t-1}+\text{NFA}_t)}\\
 $$

-### Analysis Methods
+### Common-Size Analysis

-#### Common Size Analysis
-Common size analysis is a kind of cross-sectional analysis.
+Common-size analysis is simply a <mark>standardization</mark> of line items to <mark>eliminate the effect of size</mark>.
+Line items are expressed per dollar of an attribute that reflects the scale of operations.
 We can compare
 - each item
 - total revenues